ably/ably-cocoa/README.md

 }];
 ```

-You can also connect manually by setting the appropiate option.
+You can also connect manually by setting the appropriate option.

 **Swift**